Groups looking for outdoor adventures and spectacular scenery should look no further than these four best places to visit in Australia

 Great Barrier Reef

-Let’s start with the fact that the Great Barrier Reef is one of the seven natural wonders of the world and it is part of the UNESCO World Heritage list – why wouldn’t this be on your list?
+Let’s start with the fact that the Great Barrier Reef is one of the seven natural wonders of the world and it is part of the UNESCO World Heritage list – why wouldn’t this be on your itinerary?
 Dive into the warm waters and explore the breath-taking aquatic world below, admiring the beautiful tropical fish, turtles, manta rays, dolphins and maybe even some sharks!
 If you’re lucky, you might even glimpse a humpback whale.
 The stunning marine life is just one of the reasons that the Great Barrier Reef is a natural wonder; you can also unwind on the award-winning Whitehaven Beach, located on the Whitsunday Islands, which is just one of the 900 islands in the Great Barrier Reef.
-If you want to explore the Great Barrier Reef in style, you can travel with Boss Travel on ‘The Great Barrier Reef and Beyond’ cruise.
+If you want to explore the Great Barrier Reef in style, you can travel with Windstar Cruises on ‘The Great Barrier Reef & Beyond’ cruise.

 Great Ocean Road